ResearchObject/ro-crate/docs/1.2-DRAFT/metadata.md

 - `conformsTo` mapped to <http://purl.org/dc/terms/conformsTo>

-These terms are being proposed by [Bioschemas profile ComputationalWorkflow 0.5-DRAFT](https://bioschemas.org/profiles/ComputationalWorkflow/0.5-DRAFT-2020_07_21) and [FormalParameter 0.1-DRAFT](https://bioschemas.org/profiles/FormalParameter/0.1-DRAFT-2020_07_21) to be integrated into Schema.org:
+These terms are being proposed by [Bioschemas profile ComputationalWorkflow 0.5-DRAFT][ComputationalWorkflow profile 0.5] and [FormalParameter 0.1-DRAFT][FormalParameter profile 0.1] to be integrated into Schema.org:

 * `ComputationalWorkflow` mapped to <https://bioschemas.org/ComputationalWorkflow>
 * `FormalParameter` mapped to <https://bioschemas.org/FormalParameter>